 This grant may be awarded to students who are eligible for a Federal Pell Grant.
 Eligibility is limited to the first baccalaureate degree.
+Federal SEOG is a limited-funded award available to students who demostrate substantial financial need.

 ILLINOIS MONETARY AWARD PROGRAM (MAP) GRANT